-Erasmus+ traineeships provide grants to students and recent graduates to work, train or volunteer in Europe.
+Erasmus+ traineeships provide grants to students to work, train or volunteer in Europe.

 Working abroad will kick start your professional career and develop your global mindset.
 Take advantage of Erasmus+ and stand out to future employers.